 - Around turn 28, Yuan Shao will leave your faction and ask you to give up the city of Ye (if you control it).
 This will become his base.

 - It’s possible to turn down his request though you’ll incur a diplomatic penalty (against Yuan Shao only).
 You can even choose to attack him on the same turn.
-You could also encounter a bug such as Yuan Shao popping up every few turns or so to keep asking for the city.
+Yuan Shao may continue to pop up in successive turns asking for the same city.

 - Around turn 31, Dong Zhuo will have Lu Bu assassinate Ding Yuan.
 The would-be tyrant will acquire all of Ding Yuan’s lands.